mesosphere/playa-mesos/README.md

   Perhaps an asset permissions issue?
 * TCP ports `8080` and `5050` are forwarded to the VM and may conflict with existing listeners
-* During the initial shell provisioning the warnings `stdin: is not a tty` and `dpkg-preconfigure: unable to re-open stdin: No such file or directory` appear.
-  These are harmless and can be ignored.
+* During the initial shell provisioning the warnings `stdin: is not a tty` will appear.
+This is harmless and can be ignored.
 See [Vagrant Issue #1674](https://github.com/mitchellh/vagrant/issues/1673)

 Mesos
 * Mesos executor is running all jobs as root (yup!! need to figure out how to